Riha345/OG_Challenge/README.md

 ﻿# OG Challenge 🚀
+# Modern and Responsive Landing Page

-A modern and responsive landing page built with **HTML and Tailwind CSS**.
-It features a clean layout , and a contact form.
+A fully responsive landing page built using **HTML** and **Tailwind CSS**.
+Designed with a clean and intuitive layout, it includes:

+- **Hero Section**: A visually appealing introduction to the website.
+- **Key Metrics & Features**: Highlights important statistics and features.
+- **About Us Section**: Showcases the mission and relevant statistics.
+- **Contact Form**: Allows users to send inquiries directly.
+- **Footer**: Includes social links, quick links, and legal information.

+Optimized for all devices, this landing page ensures a seamless user experience across **desktops, tablets, and mobile devices**.

 🔗 **Live Demo**: [View Here]()